 |Module Title||ARTIFICIAL INTELLIGENCE|

-This module concentrates on the technology and methodology of artificial intelligence (AI) practice, in particular, programming languages and software systems.
+This module concentrates on the technology and methodology of artificial intelligence (AI) practice.
 The aim is to show how practical knowledge-based systems can be implemented, developed and evaluated.

 This course aims to give students a good understanding of a variety of AI systems, from expert systems through machine learning to adaptive computing.
 This will enable them to appreciate what current AI systems can and cannot do, and the circumstances in which their use is appropriate.

 On completion of this module, students should be able to:

 1. Introduction to AI - 2 Lectures

 What is AI?
 Introduction to the range of applications of AI.
 What do we need AI for and how do we use it?

 How can we build an intelligent robot?
 Sensing, Action and Cognition.
 The symbolic approach.
 Memory, representation and reasoning.